speleolinux/data_directory_cataloger/README.md

 Python 3.6.8 or later with PyYAML 6.0 is required for the basic `ddc.py` program.
 The `write_readmes.py` program does not require any extra Python modules.

-If you wish to create a MkDocs site then you will need to install the `mkdocs` module and perhaps a module for whatever theme you wish to use.
+If you wish to create a web site from multiple Markdown docs then you will need to install a static web site generator.
+I'm using MkDocs <https://www.mkdocs.org>.
+But you could also use Hugo or Jekyl etc.

+I'm using MkDocs installed in a Python virtual environment plus some other mkdocs modules for the Material theme and some useful macros.
 For instance I have the following mkdocs modules installed:

     mkdocs==1.3.1
+    mkdocs-material==8.4.2
     mkdocs-macros-plugin==0.7.0
-    mkdocs-material==8.4.2

 It is best to install these into a Python virtual environment which can be sourced before running the programs.
-See the script `update_site_example.sh` as an example.
+See the bash update scripts in the examples directory.

 # License